 Bayreuther Opernstraße mit Opernhaus, Foto: Bayreuth Marketing & Tourismus GmbH, Meike Kratzer Wahnfried, Foto: Bayreuth Marketing & Tourismus GmbH, Harbach Hofgartenansicht, Foto: Pixabay Foto: Bartlomiej Banaszak, Lizenz: Deutsche Bahn AG Wagner-Bank vor Tourist-Info, Foto: BMTG Roter Main-Ursprung, Foto: Röhrensee Exponat des Museums, Foto: Stadt Creußen Foto: RitaE, pixabay

 Discover the source of the Red Main by bike.
-From Bayreuth, this tour takes you relaxed on the Red Main Cycle Path through the Franconian Switzerland Nature Park.
-Travel there by train now!
+From Bayreuth, this tour takes you on a relaxed ride along the Red Main Cycle Path through the Franconian Switzerland Nature Park.
+Get there by train now!

 Start